Facilities and Services

 Contact: Media & Communication Rotunda, Room 180; 806.742.3388; www.dailytoreador.com

 Alumni Magazine.
-The award-winning Texas Techsan, a publication of the Texas Tech Alumni Association, is sent four times annually to association members.
-Articles highlight alumni stories and accomplishments, alumni association programs, campus events and developments, and faculty accomplishments.
+Celebrating 75 years of publication in 2025, the award-winning Texas Techsan is a publication of the Texas Tech Alumni Association.
+It is sent four times annually to association members.
+Since 1950, it has highlighted alumni stories and accomplishments, alumni association programs, campus events and developments, and faculty accomplishments.
 Faculty members are encouraged to send information about academic endeavors and honors for the campus news section of the magazine.

 Radio and TV Stations